 Alternate Day Fasting

-This one is pretty clear given it’s name; eat normally (and healthfully) one day and then the next consume 0-500 calories the next.
-It’s the next step up from 5:2.
+This one is pretty clear given it’s name; eat normally (and healthfully) one day and then consume 0-500 calories the next.
+It’s a more advanced step up from the 5:2 method.

 Time Restricted, 16:8 or 14:10